Father, 4 daughters killed in Delaware crash, mother survives

 "It's certainly heartbreaking.
 As you can imagine those of us that have family and children ...
 I feel so bad for this family," Jaffe said.

-The names of those killed in the crash were not immediately released.

-It was also not immediately clear what the relationship of the victims were or where they were going.

-The Delaware State Police Collison Reconstruction Unit is investigating.
+The Delaware State Park Police Collision Reconstruction unit was leading the investigation.

 The Associated Press contributed to this report.